rwightman/pytorch-opensim-rl/README.md

-# PyTorch OpenSim Reinforcement Learning for CrowdAI Prosthetics Environment
+# PyTorch Reinforcement Learning for OpenSim Environments

 This is my code for experimenting with the CrowdAI Prosthetics Challenge (https://www.crowdai.org/challenges/nips-2018-ai-for-prosthetics-challenge)

 The reinforcement learning codebase is based upon Ilya Kostrikov's awesome work (https://github.com/ikostrikov/pytorch-a2c-ppo-acktr)

 As this is part of my learning process for continuous control with deep reinforcement learning, there are likely to be some issues.

+All experiments were performed with PPO or PPO w/ self-improvement learning w/ 16 vector'd environments running in parallel.
+Keep in mind, the simulator is VERY slow so expect to wait a long time for decent results (days) -- even if you happen to have a kick ass machine.

 Added:
  * support for the OpenSim Gym-like environments with Ilya's RL codebase